IsaacNietoG/IsaacNietoG.github.io/index.md

 <body>
     <section id="introduction">
         <h2>Hey!
 Welcome to my site!</h2>
-        <p>My name is Isaac, although in all the nerdy places you'll find me as mrtaichi.
+        <p>My name is Isaac, although in all the places you'll find me as mrtaichi.
 I'm a computer scientist, or at least I try to be.
 Passionate about technology in general and cibersecurity.
 Here you can explore my projects, read my blog articles (sometimes I say interesting stuff) and learn more about me.</p>
     </section>

     <section id="featured-projects">